rockholla/go-linux-ns-cgroup-worker/DESIGN.md

 Individual user/client certs/keys will be generated per user, with `subject organization = username`.
 This will be the basis for not only authentication, but also **authorization**:

-* Server user store, just in-memory for now, will store known usernames for data association, e.g. processes owned by cert username
-* The client will authenticate with a user-specific cert, and thus pass awareness of the cert's username to the server
+* The client will authenticate with a user-specific cert, and thus pass awareness of the cert's username to the server for assigning ownership of a process
 * The server can then restrict the given user to perform operations (stop/get status) against the processes they own only as a minimal authorization scheme

 ## CLI